 In the Minnesota approach, all factors impacting the business are considered.

 If interest rates rise, this would tend to lead to lower rate increase approvals.
-Note, in this scenario, if interest rate changes were not considered, it is possible a company would get approval for rate increases even when profits on the block were higher than expected.
+Note, in this scenario, if interest rate changes were not considered, it is possible an insurer would get approval for rate increases even when profits on the block were higher than expected.

 If interest rates fall, this would tend to lead to higher rate increase approvals.

-To prevent shifting of “good assets” and “bad assets” to supporting LTC rates, and to prevent a company from increasing rates based on risky investments that turned into losses, an index of average corporate bond yields is relied on to reflect experience and current expectations.
+To prevent shifting of “good assets” and “bad assets” to supporting LTC rates and prevent an insurer from increasing rates based on risky investments turned into losses, an index of average corporate bond yields (e.g., Moody’s) is relied on to reflect experience and current expectations.

-Original pricing typically includes an assumption on investment returns (for which premiums and other positive cash flows are assumed to accumulate).
+Original pricing typically includes an assumption on investment returns, for which premiums and other positive cash flows are assumed to accumulate.
 This forms the interest component of the original assumption.

-The original pricing investment return in iv is compared to the average corporate bond yields in iii to determine the adversity associated with the interest rate factor.
+The original pricing investment return in Section VC(4)iv is compared to the average corporate bond yields in Section VC(4)iii to determine the adversity associated with the interest rate factor.

-Anti-bait and switch adjustment
+Original Assumption Adjustment

-If original mortality, lapse, or investment return assumptions were out of line with industry-average assumptions at the time of original pricing, the original premium is replaced by a “benchmark premium”.
+If original mortality, lapse, or investment return assumptions were out of line with industry-average assumptions at the time of original pricing, the original premium is replaced by a “benchmark premium.”

 This results in a lower rate increase.